 Make the process of fitting out a room an instant experience

-The solution that the client asked us to prepare was to allow users to learn and preview the way a given piece of furniture fits into the rooms in their home.
-Users were to be able to scan their room’s floor, choose a piece of furniture, arrange it about the room and see whether this particular model fits in nicely.
+Our client wanted to allow users to learn and preview the way a given piece of furniture fits into the rooms in their home.
+We wanted them to be able to scan their room’s floor, choose a piece of furniture, arrange it in the room and see whether this particular model fits in.